THE STORY OF An ARTIST WHO REFUSED TO SELL OUT, EVEN IF IT COST HIM EVERYTHING.

 Disillusioned and broke, Peter wandered Cleveland's downtown until he collapsed in Willard Park.
 He awoke the next morning just feet from the park's iconic rubber stamp sculpture.
 He took this as a sign that perhaps Clevelanders needed someone to broaden their definition of Art, and that he'd be the one to do it.

 The early 2000s.
-Peter met future Subcutaneous co-founder Cole Girard and trustafarian Katherine "Kath" Davies while panhandling near Playhouse Square.
+Peter met future Subcutaneous co-founder Cole Girard and trustafarian Katherine "Kath" Rosen while panhandling near Playhouse Square.
 The three set up a squat in an abandoned warehouse near the Cuyahoga River, inviting other unemployed actors to form a modern-day commune.
 The residents earned a living staging uninvited performance art pieces outside corporate office buildings during lunch hour, often employing megaphones, cymbals and rotary tools, and were paid handsomely to go away.

 Peter's concept of starting a theatre designed to push people out of their comfort zone was taking hold.
 He scrawled a passionate manifesto, which he and Cole signed in blood and hung on the squat's fridge.